-Mt Hutt is the ideal place to you if you want a laidback skiing holiday.
+Mt Hutt is the ideal place for you if you want a laidback skiing holiday.
 The terrain, which includes 365 hectares of treeless slopes, is best suited to beginners and intermediates.
 Mt Hutt is usually never too crowded and best of all, it’s just an hour and a half drive from Christchurch.

 The Remarkables, South Island

 This incredible resort is, quite frankly, remarkable.
-Whether you’re a first-timer or an experienced skier or snowboarder, the Remarkables has it all.
+Whether you’re a first-timer or an experienced skier or snowboarder, The Remarkables has it all.
 The ski fields are family friendly, so you have childcare options, daily ski schools available as well as bargain family ski gear hire deals at your fingertips.

 Whakapapa, North Island

 New Zealand’s largest ski area hosts more than 65 trails across more than 1000 hectares.
-Happy Valley is the best place to learn to ski if you’re a beginner, as it’s far away from the fast-moving skiiers and snowboarders.
+Happy Valley is the best place to learn to ski if you’re a beginner, as it’s far away from the fast-moving skiers and snowboarders.
 The volcanic terrain at Whakapapa also gives variety to the runs.
 For intermediate and advanced skiers, there are many bumps, drops, bowls and chutes to contend with.

 Turoa, North Island

-On the south-western slopes of Mt Ruapehu is Australasia’s longest vertical descent.
+On the south-western slopes of Mt Ruapehu is Australasia’s longest vertical descent, Turoa.
 It also features New Zealand’s highest lift.
 There are 25 black and black diamond runs, featuring natural half-pipes and chutes.
 The terrain is challenging and thrilling – there will never be a dull moment.
 While beginners can build up their confidence at the Alpine Meadow, right next to the chalet where hot meals and snacks are ready at your convenience.